crowdsourcing-class/crowdsourcing-class.github.io/assignment7.md

 How do we define as "good" workers?
 In our case, we need a worker to satisfy 3 conditions:
 1. Completed >= 5 number of HITs;
+2. Of all the completed HITs, the percentage of HITs that satisfy the following condition must >= 75%:
-2. Must be correct about the negative quality control adjective;
+	* Must be correct about the negative quality control adjective;
-3. Must reach >= 75% correctness about the positive quality control adjectives.
+	* Must be correct about at least 4 out of 5 positive quality control;

 You can of course try other criterions and see how things are different if you are interested and discuss in the report, but not for python code submission purpose.